24

 C. Non-exempt employees are eligible for overtime payments at a time-and-one-half their regular hourly rate of pay after the employee works more than 40 hours in a workweek.
 Paid leave is not considered "time worked" for the purposes of overtime calculation.
 Certain positions are eligible under Federal law to use a longer work period for overtime calculation than the normal 40-hour workweek.

 2. A supervisor or designee may require any employee to work overtime hours.
-The manager or supervisor is responsible for determining when overtime hours are in the best interest of the department and what constitutes a fair distribution of overtime hours.
+The supervisor is responsible for determining when overtime hours meet the business needs of the department or office and what constitutes a reasonable distribution of overtime hours.

-3. If an employee feels that overtime work is being unfairly distributed or is excessive, they may address this through the Problem Solving Process (reference B).
+3. If an employee has concerns regarding overtime, they may address this through the Problem-Solving Process (Reference 2).

 D. Exempt employees must be paid on a salary basis.
-This means exempt employees will regularly receive a predetermined amount of compensation each pay period on a weekly basis.
+This means exempt employees will receive a predetermined amount of compensation each pay period regardless of hours worked.
 Larimer County is committed to complying with salary basis requirements, which allows properly authorized deductions.
 If you believe an improper deduction has been made to your salary, you should immediately report this information to Human Resources.
 Reports of improper deductions will be promptly investigated.
 If it is determined that an improper deduction has occurred, you will promptly be reimbursed.

 VI.
 COMPENSATORY TIME (Comp Time):